Facade Pattern in Java: Simplifying Complex System Interfaces

-Provide a unified interface to a set of interfaces in a subsystem.
-Facade defines a higher-level
+The Facade Design Pattern provides a unified interface to a set of interfaces in a subsystem.
+This Java design pattern simplifies complex system interactions.

 Real-world example